El-Arabi scores as Olympiacos see off PSV Eindhoven in Europa League | Goal.com

 El-Arabi scores as Olympiacos see off PSV Eindhoven in Europa League

-Youssef El-Arabi found the back of the net as Olympiacos secured a 4-2 victory over PSV Eindhoven in the first leg round of 32 of the Europa League game on Thursday night.
+Youssef El-Arabi found the back of the net as Olympiacos secured a 4-2 victory over PSV Eindhoven in the first leg of their Round of 32 Europa League clash on Thursday night.

 The 34-year-old is not looking to slow down despite his age and has continued to deliver terrific performances for the Legend.